eventnetusa/eventnet/src/_posts/2017-10-31-dont-get-spooked-by-event-day-challenges.md

       At EventNetUSA we pride ourselves on our professionalism, ingenuity and expert planning to prepare for any hurdles that may come our way.&nbsp;
-      Even with the best laid plans some obstacles are out of your control and having a security plan or a written plan of action is the best way to navigate those bumps smoothly.
+      Even with the best laid plans, some obstacles are simply out of your control.
+Having a contingency strategy or a written plan of action is the best way to navigate those bumps smoothly.

       From severe weather and medical emergencies to PR catastrophes, a crisis protocol protects the client, the staff and the consumers.
-We train our staff to take action, be flexible and follow standard operating procedures with our rule of thumb being to “act as any reasonable persons would under the same or similar circumstances”.
+We train our staff to take action, be flexible and follow standard operating procedures with our rule of thumb being to “act as any reasonable person would under the same or similar circumstances”.
 Every event is armed with on-site medical support (defibrillator, stop the bleed kit, etc.) and staff is aware of evacuation routes.

-      **Here are some of the obstacles we’ve faced and our solutions.**
+      **Here are some of the obstacles we’ve faced and the solutions we quickly implemented.**

       &nbsp;